httpwg/http-extensions/draft-ietf-httpbis-alias-proxy-status.md

 : next-hop-aliases

 Description:
-: A string containing one or more DNS alises or canonical names used to establish a proxied connection to the next hop.
+: A string containing one or more DNS aliases or canonical names used to establish a proxied connection to the next hop.

 Reference: